KylerWiles7/KylerWiles7.github.io/index.md

 **Technologies:** OpenGL, C++, SQLite

+## 🌡️ Raspberry Pi 5 Thermostat System

+I developed a thermostat application in Python and deployed it to a Raspberry Pi 5.
+This project utilized hardware integration to monitor and manage temperature through connected components and sensors.

+**Technologies:** Python, Raspberry Pi 5, Linux, Hardware Integration, Sensors

 ### 🎮 Unreal Engine 5 Puzzle Game
 I developed a first-person puzzle game for GAM-303 at SNHU.
 This game includes three levels, multiple puzzle mechanics, and a boss battle encounter.

 **Technologies:** Unreal Engine 5, Blueprints, Level Design

 ---